Richardyu114/ORBSLAM2_with_pointcloud_map-in-Ubuntu-16.04/README.md

 ```
 Actually, it would be installed in you computer.
 You can run it with RGB-D dataset. https://github.com/raulmur/ORB_SLAM2 gives detailed instructions.

 But the one more thing is you may find the interface of extracting ORB feature crash after finishing processing dataset.
-Although we can shut it down by "Ctrl+C", it won't output CameraTrajectory.txt.
+Although we can shut it down by "Ctrl+C", it won't output KeyFrameTrajectory.txt.
 The reason is realted Pangolin.

 So, annotate two lines in system.cc(the same operation can be done to ORB_SLAM2 if you meet this problem!)